-By hosting advertisements unrelated to my content, I lessen that risk.
+By hosting advertisements that are unrelated to my website's core content, I lessen that risk.

 I cannot speak on behalf of Paramount+ or any other advertiser but below, after a word from our sponsor, is my understanding of the Paramount+ streaming service in its current form.